 Birmingham has also been eyed up for feature films since Steven Spielberg was spotted around Digbeth area directing scenes for an upcoming blockbuster there just last spring.
 Successful series Peaky Blinders also contributed to showcasing the city’s great potential for a heritage filled film set beyond period drama.

 Aspiring thespians rejoice the city has also received a lump sum (£24m) from The British Film Institute (BFI) towards the promotion of performing arts education and culture.
-A cost-effective alternative to London, Birmingham is on track to becoming a major acting hub in the near future.
+A cost-effective alternative to drama classes in London, Birmingham is on track to becoming a major acting hub in the near future.
 The choice of education in dramatic arts alone and independent acting programs are sure to offer something for all prospective performers!

 Do you reside in the Midlands and are looking for solid acting courses at a leading institution?
 Birmingham has a few choices of institutions from classic instruction to more open-minded education.